I've heard that some medications can aggravate the symptoms of GERD. Can you tell me more?

 Medications and dietary supplements that can increase acid reflux and worsen GERD include:

-- Anticholinergics such as oxybutynin (Ditropan) prescribed for overactive bladder and irritable bowel syndrome
+- Anticholinergics, such as oxybutynin (Ditropan XL), prescribed for overactive bladder and irritable bowel syndrome

 - Calcium channel blockers and nitrates used for high blood pressure and heart disease